Alt-Developers/AlternateAPIs/README.md

   - errors 503 <br/>
     (Server can't handle the request because the server is down for maintenance)

-**_History_**
+**_Previous Versions_**

 - Version 1.0
-  - All feature an basic api needed
+  - All basic API features
 - Version 1.1
-  - added errors handling (central error handling middleware)
+  - Added errors handling (central error handling middleware)
 - Version 1.2
   - Started return errors message with the response for the client
-  - Remove some bug behind the scene
+  - Remove some bugs behind the scene
 - Version 2.0
   - Added validation for adding players